theupdateframework/pep-on-pypi-with-tuf/README.rst

 The threat model assumes the following:

-* Attackers can compromise at least one of a software update system’s trusted keys.
+* Attackers can compromise at least one of PyPI's trusted keys.

-* Attackers that compromise multiple keys may do so at once or over a period of time.
+* Attackers that compromise multiple keys may do so at once, or over a period of time.

 * Attackers can respond to client requests.

-An attacker is successful if they can convince the updater to install (or leave installed) something other than the most up-to-date version of the software it is updating.
-If the attacker is preventing the installation of up- dates, they want the updater to not realize there is anything wrong.
+An attacker is successful if they can convince a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
+If the attacker is preventing the installation of updates, they want clients to not realize there is anything wrong.

 Definitions